Cianc96/Multiplier/README.md

 # Multiplier
-Simple Java program to multiply two numbers using the scanner method fro user inputs.
+Simple Java program to multiply two numbers using the scanner method from user inputs.